 As I reflect upon those in our community who tirelessly give to others, I would also like to extend a sincere thank- you to our exemplary teachers, staff members, and administrators who dedicate their lives to supporting and inspiring our students.
 They, too, are such an exceptional part of our school community and are well deserving of our deepest appreciation.

-I always want to keep you apprised of important information, so to that end, I do want to share the following updates:
+As the holidays approach and the year continues to speed by, I want to be sure that you are kept apprised of important information.
+To that end, I do want to share the following updates with you:

 Extended-Day Kindergarten—Our kindergarten teachers have been researching and discussing the benefits of extended day kindergarten for over seven years.
 I am pleased to share that the Governing Board voted to move forward with an extended day for our kindergarten students for the 2015-2016 school year.
 An extended day kindergarten experience for our students will allow for more in-depth curriculum work and will provide more time for students to engage in developmentally appropriate activities.
 Details of the extended-day schedule are currently being finalized and will be shared with you in early December.